Cape Breton Island

-You may want to check your brakes before heading to Cape Breton.
-The world-renown Cabot Trail, with its dramatic coastal views and highland scenery, can be rather steep.
-Not to mention - you’ll want to stop a lot while on the island.
+You may want to check your brakes before heading to Cape Breton as the world-renown Cabot Trail, with its dramatic coastal views and highland scenery, can be rather steep.
+Not to mention you’ll absolutely want to stop a lot while on the island.

 Get to know Cape Breton Island